blittle/largemouth/README.md

 [SmallMouth](https://github.com/blittle/smallmouth) is the client side library.

 ##Configuration
-Server configuration is defined within a JavaScript file by default located at the working directory of where LargeMouth is run.
+Server configuration is defined within a JavaScript file by default located within the working directory of where LargeMouth is run.
 The config file allows the following:
  - Permissions - The security permission definition.
  - Custom events - Define custom events which the server will listen for.